lowRISC/lowrisc-site/content/blog/introducing-pirmin-and-laura.md

 a starting point for custom designs and also creating [new business opportunities] (https://www.pulp-platform.org/pulp_users.html).

-At lowRISC, I am currently working on our RISC-V processor core [Ibex] (https://github.com/lowRISC/ibex).
+"At lowRISC, I am currently working on our RISC-V processor core [Ibex] (https://github.com/lowRISC/ibex).
 This core has its origins in academia – it has been designed by my former colleagues of the PULP team under the name Zero-riscy – and leveraging its design in a professional context offers